Are you planning a voyage on one of Viking’s ocean-going cruise ships? Lucky you!

 Passion fruit with grilled scallops and beets?
 Grand Marnier Bavarian cream and strawberry sauce with basil jelly and black Hawaiian lava salt?
 It works.

-More classy than glitzy, it caters to the mature tastes of the well-traveled audience from Australia, Britain and North America.
+More classy than glitzy, it caters to the mature tastes of the well-traveled passengers from North America, Australia and Britain who make up the audience.

 We enjoy performances by a talented ventriloquist one evening, a classical crossover pianist the next.